sealleci/BerserkSticker/README.md

 ## Description

 A simple photo editor with stickers.
-"Berserk" theme.

 ## Images